Pharmaceutical OSD and API

 Powder Handling Solutions for Pharma Solid Dosage

-In the fast-evolving landscape of pharmaceutical manufacturing, achieving consistent quality, safety, and operational efficiency is paramount—especially when handling powders and tablets for solid dosage forms.
-Matcon’s unique Cone Valve IBCs provide a reliable way to feed powders and granules into tablet compression or roller compaction, preventing segregation and cross-contamination whilst streamlining changeovers and ensuring full regulatory compliance.
+In the fast-evolving landscape of pharmaceutical manufacturing, achieving consistent quality, safety, and operational efficiency is essential, especially when handling powders and tablets for solid dosage forms.
+Matcon’s Cone Valve IBCs provide a reliable way to feed powders and granules into tablet compression or roller compaction, preventing segregation and delivering consistent product feed rates, while streamlining changeovers and ensuring regulatory compliance.

 PHARMACEUTICAL BLENDING